pradeepsinngh/Quick-Machine-Learning-Notes/exploratory-data-analysis/06-exploring-binary-and-categorical-data.md

-## Exploring Binary and Categorical Data
+## Exploring Binary and Categorical Data:

 For categorical data, simple proportions or percentages tell the story of the data.